 The Senior Council, established May 2002, works in an advisory capacity to the City Council.
 Their role is to study, review, evaluate and make recommendations to the City Council regarding issues impacting citizens age 50 and older.
 They participate in the advocacy, education, support and creation of programs that meet the needs and advance the well-being of seniors.
-The Council meets on the second Tuesday of the month at 5:30 p.m. at the Kirkland Community Senior Center.
+The Council meets on the second Tuesday of the month at 5:30 p.m. at the Peter Kirk Community Center.

 Staff Contact: Leslie Miller (425) 587-3322